 We accept skin punch biopsy samples from patients referred with suspected mosaicism (e.g. Hypomelanosis of Ito or Pallister-Killian syndrome).
 We also accept tissue samples from pregnancy loss but these samples are processed by QF-PCR and, where appropriate, by array CGH.
 It is essential that the date of delivery is included on all samples from pregnancy loss.

-All samples referred for chromosome analysis will be cultured and will undergo G-banded chromosome analysis.
-Samples from patients for array CGH or chromosome breakage analysis do not undergo chromosome analysis.
-Additional tests such as rapid aneuploidy screening using QF-PCR may also be requested and these requests must be specifically recorded on the referral card.
+All eligible samples referred for chromosome analysis will be cultured and will undergo G-banded chromosome analysis.
+Samples from patients for array CGH analysis are not cultured for G-banding.
+Additional tests such as rapid aneuploidy screening using QF-PCR may also be requested and these must be specifically recorded on the referral card.
 Additional tests may be instigated by the laboratory if the chromosome analysis findings require further investigation.

 Price & reporting times